bsc-iitm/python-textbook/docs/chapter-2/lesson-2.1.md

     <class 'str'>
     ```
     In the above example, `a` was initially bound to a value of type `#!py int`.
 After its update in line 3, it was bound to a value of type `#!py float` and after line 5, it becomes a `#!py str`.
 The image in the previous section will give a clearer picture of why this is the case.
+[^1]:
+    Interestingly Python is both a dynamically typed and strongly typed language, head to this [wiki page](https://wiki.python.org/moin/Why%20is%20Python%20a%20dynamic%20language%20and%20also%20a%20strongly%20typed%20language) if you'd like to learn more about this.

 ### Referencing versus Defining